 Issues affecting the viability of the craft

-Market issues: It is impossible to make a living from making buttons and nobody has done for over a century.
+Market issues: It is impossible to make a living from solely making passementerie buttons and nobody has done for over a century.
 Those who earn a living from buttons supplement their income by teaching, writing, researching etc.

 Dilution of skills: There are four types of Dorset button (high tops and knobs, singletons, birds eye and wheels) with numerous variations within each, but almost everyone only learns how to make wheel.
 Very few people know how to make high tops and knobs.
 Likewise, many people learn the Death’s Head, but the more intricate designs which require a higher skill level cannot be easily learnt.
 There is also an issue of materials – it is very difficult to find the threads that are spun and twisted to such a degree of fineness as can be seen on original buttons.

 People who make a living from button making:

-Johns, Thelma.
-(2012).
-Dorset Buttons, Handstitched in Dorset for Over 300 Years.
+Johns, Thelma, (2012) Dorset Buttons, Handstitched in Dorset for Over 300 Years